TodePond/TodeTode/docs/Pronunciation.md

 ## Sounds

-If you're a human, you probably make it hard to make tode noises.
+If you're a human, you probably find it hard to make tode noises.

 Instead, you can use these similar sounds instead.<br>
 There are two choices for each sound.
 Say whatever flows easiest in the sentence.